I will be veering off anime this time, and focusing on something that started this year that has truly got me hooked: The Overwatch League.

 Shanghai Dragons vs. Dallas Fuel – February.
 07. 2018.

 Both Shanghai and Dallas were having rotten luck in the League at this point.
-Shanghai had still not won a game, while Dallas were having a lot of internal team problems.
+Shanghai had still not won a game and were also facing rumors that they were overworking the team and coaches, while Dallas were having a lot of internal team problems, including the suspension of a tank player who caused a major controversy on his personal Twitch stream.

 London Spitfire vs. Houston Outlaws – February.
 10. 2018.

-Today would decide who would win Stage 1 and bag themselves $100,000.
-London only just about managed to get into the playoffs by the skin of their teeth that day, and needed to beat a very strong Houston team to make it to the finals.
+Today’s matches would decide who would win Stage 1 and bag themselves $100,000.
+London only just about managed to get into the playoffs by the skin of their teeth that day, and needed to beat a very strong Houston team to make it to the final.

 After dispatching Houston, London needed to beat the top team, New York, to win the stage.
-At this point the team were already exhausted after having already played two matches that day, and they managed to pull off the impossible.
+New York Excelsior had already qualified for the final due to being at the top of the league table, so London were facing another very tough opponent that day.
+At this point the London team were already exhausted after having already played two matches that day, and they managed to pull off the impossible.

 Houston Outlaws vs. Philadelphia Fusion – March.
 01. 2018.